Interested in employee monitoring?

-Billing for Agencies
+4. Billing for Agencies

-Using a tool such as Time Doctor makes it extremely easy to keep track of the quantum of hours that have been dedicated to each project.
-Billing your clients becomes a breeze and disagreements about billable hours are practically eliminated.
+Using a tool like Time Doctor makes it extremely easy to keep track of the quantum of hours dedicated to each project.
+Billing your clients becomes a breeze, and disagreements about billable hours are practically eliminated.

 Benefits of Employee Monitoring